-hgeranium Posted December 2 Share Posted December 2 Years ago I had the Jeep at a shop where the mechanic replaced the turn signal switch.
+hgeranium Posted December 2, 2025 Posted December 2, 2025 Years ago I had the Jeep at a shop where the mechanic replaced the turn signal switch.
 Afterwards I found, which I did not notice for months because I hadn't needed to use them in that time, that my brights no longer worked.
 Pulling the stalk towards me no longer clicks.
 It just moves back and forth loosely.
 Turn signals still work just fine.
 I know I need to take a good amount of the steering column apart to fix this but I wanted to know what to look for as far as the turn signal stalk and the switch for the high beams.
 I would guess there's a singular thing that got put out of place or neglected to be put into place so the stalk is not attached to whatever actuates the high beams.
-Link to comment Share on other sites More sharing options...

-eaglescout526 Posted December 2 Share Posted December 2 Check the rod on the left side of the column.
+eaglescout526 Posted December 2, 2025 Posted December 2, 2025 Check the rod on the left side of the column.
 There’s a rod that goes from the turn signal stalk down to the switch and that can come out of the switch when working on the console.
 I can’t believe I snapped this pic.
-But that rust colored rod is what pushes on your switch to engage the high beams Link to comment Share on other sites More sharing options...
+But that rust colored rod is what pushes on your switch to engage the high beams

-hgeranium Posted December 2 Author Share Posted December 2 30 minutes ago, eaglescout526 said: Check the rod on the left side of the column.
+hgeranium Posted December 2, 2025 Author Posted December 2, 2025 30 minutes ago, eaglescout526 said: Check the rod on the left side of the column.
 There’s a rod that goes from the turn signal stalk down to the switch and that can come out of the switch when working on the console.
 I can’t believe I snapped this pic.
 But that rust colored rod is what pushes on your switch to engage the high beams That's a great picture!
 I wonder how it'll work to get that rod back into place.
 Hopefully it's still in the column somewhere and the mechanic didn't throw it out.
 I would probably need to hit up a junkyard for a replacement if so.
 Do you know how much I would need to disassemble in the column to get to this point?
-Link to comment Share on other sites More sharing options...

-Pete M Posted December 2 Share Posted December 2 hopefully none. it runs along the outside down by the switch it activates.
-Link to comment Share on other sites More sharing options...
+Pete M Posted December 2, 2025 Posted December 2, 2025 hopefully none. it runs along the outside down by the switch it activates.

-eaglescout526 Posted December 2 Share Posted December 2 Just remove the lower dash to see everything is what I would to.
+eaglescout526 Posted December 2, 2025 Posted December 2, 2025 Just remove the lower dash to see everything is what I would to.
 The rod should be there.
 It’s held captive in the column by the lever attached to the stalk.
 So he couldn’t have thrown it out unless he tore the column apart that far to change the turn signal switch which he really shouldn’t have had to but it’s possible.
 Chances are it’s still there and just needs to be put back into the switch like in the pic.
 However you should be able to force the rod back a little to sneak it back into the switch.
 If you have to you can try pushing on the switch to help get the rod back into place.
-Link to comment Share on other sites More sharing options...

-A-man930 Posted yesterday at 04:10 AM Share Posted yesterday at 04:10 AM Search "jazzman steering column" for the best how-to on these columns you could ask for.
-Link to comment Share on other sites More sharing options...
+A-man930 Posted December 10, 2025 Posted December 10, 2025 Search "jazzman steering column" for the best how-to on these columns you could ask for.

 Recommended Posts